daytonaio/content/articles/open-source-licensing-cockroachdb.md

 ## The Shift in CockroachDB's Licensing

 Cockroach Labs, the company behind CockroachDB, has recently made a significant change to its licensing model.
-Starting with version 24.3, the company will consolidate its self-hosted product under a single enterprise license, a move designed to ensure that larger companies contribute financially for using their software.
+Starting with version 24.3 on Nov.
+18, the company will consolidate its self-hosted product under a single enterprise license, a move designed to ensure that larger companies contribute financially for using their software.

 ### Key Changes: